← Back

 My passwords are stored in a simple KeePassXC file.
 My pictures and this KeePassXC database file get synced to a server that I have at home.
 I decided to mark this server at home as “untrusted”; no unencrypted data sits on it.
 Before the data leaves my phone to get on that server, it gets encrypted with a key, which is stored on the KeePassXC file.
 Needless to say, the KeePassXC file is encrypted as well.

-The server at home basically acts as a temporary data store.
+The server at home acts as a temporary data store.
 When my laptop comes online, it starts syncing the pictures and the password files.

-The passwords file goes inside the nVME drive inside my laptop, while pictures only get stored on my SSD (which is encrypted).
+The passwords file goes inside the NVMe drive inside my laptop, while pictures only get stored on my SSD (which is encrypted).

 The pictures then get backed up to the cloud (so, there are four copies of my pictures: on my phone, on my server at home, on my SSD and on a cloud server).